joshuanario/pepepages/public/perf_eng.md

 ### Compare Fourier Analysis Results

 Simply do a scalar comparison of the rms values of the two spectral densities to see which one is more performant.
 Visually inspecting the spectral density is also a must.
-Note datapoints at low load but with high latencies are likely to be operating at the "cold" states of the system while a consitent band spanning the middle zone is most likely operating at the "warm" state.
+Note datapoints at low load but with high latencies are likely to be operating at the "cold" states of the system while a consistent band spanning the middle zone is most likely operating at the "warm" state.
 If there are multiple values to compare from multiple benchmark trials, run hypothesis tests. (see hypothesis test below)

 ### Compare Poisson Analysis Results